nwisbeta/github.io/pages/app_design/about.md

 ## Terminology

 The following terms in this guide have specific meanings as below and are consistently used in other NWIS software development standards.
-They will be in italic format throughout the standards.

 _Do/must_: an absolute requirement of the standard